wjiayis/NUS-BT1101-SampleCode/[SC]-Predictive-Analytics/[SC]-Linear-&-Logistic-Regression/[M]-Linear-Regression-with-Principal-Components.md

 ## Linear Regression with Principal Components
-:bulb: The logic is identical to that of regular logistic regression.
+:bulb: The logic is identical to that of regular linear regression.
 ###### Preparation Code
 ```r
 # Sample Data